mgrider/SKHexGrid/README.md

 ### v0.4.3

 * added reference to the App Store to this README
-* moved center point drawing beneath coordinate labels
+* moved center point drawing to happen before (thus underneath) coordinate labels
 * configuration UI:
   * no longer references "empty" cells
   * moved screen background color above the interaction section
   * added various help text blocks at the bottom of some sections (could use more)
   * more consistency of capitalization throughout
+* fixed one of the geeklist links on the About screen
+* commented out the "Custom" grid type (until I get around to implementing custom cell array)

 ### v0.4.2